fardeenxbaig/rag-shield/README.md

 **The Solution:**
 Every document is scanned by Amazon Bedrock Guardrails.
 Clean files are tagged and allowed.
 Malicious files are blocked and quarantined.

+## 🔍 The Real Gap

+### What Normal Guardrails Do:
+✅ Protect AI outputs (responses to users)
+✅ Filter harmful content in generated text
+❌ Don't scan documents before ingestion
+❌ Don't prevent malicious documents from entering KB

+### What RAG Shield Does:
+✅ Protect document ingestion (before KB)
+✅ Filter harmful content in uploaded documents
+✅ Prevent malicious documents from ever reaching AI
+✅ Use Guardrails proactively, not reactively

 **Example Attack:**
 ```
 Company Policy Document